BoschiGiacomo/dumbbellPlot/README.md

 Examples and output graphs can be found in the [Examples](#Examples) of this document.

 ## Roadmap:
+Recently added featurs:
+- [x] support for custom colors, marker and fontsize, linewidth
+- [x] addition of functionSignatures.json for customized code suggestions

 The next additions to the function will be:
-- [ ] support for custom colors, marker and fontsize, linewidth
-- [ ] addition of functionSignatures.json for customized code suggestions
 - [ ] Improvement of documentation
 - [ ] Addition of a graph that creates plots for every pair of variables in a table
 - [ ] Option to change the color of the line depending on the distance between the points